 - Paper towels 🠆 washable kitchen cloths

-- better in every way: more absorbent, durable, handle messes better
+Washable kitchen cloths are better in every way: more absorbent, durable and they handle messes better.

 2. Stop using liquid laundry detergent

 When you buy liquid detergent, you’re paying for more water than product.

 They’re also made with chemicals, unless you spring for for hypoallergenic or natural products, which always seems to cost more.
 That still leaves the problem of the plastic bottles.

 You can save money and waste less by making your own laundry detergent from scratch or buying a more sustainable laundry product.

 My favorite homemade laundry detergent recipe is from blogger Bren Did.
 I made this for years, and was so impressed with how well it worked.
 She did the math and this recipe boils down to about $0.06 a load.

 After moving to the Netherlands in 2018, it became too big of a project to try to track down the right ingredients in Dutch, so I started buying laundry soap once again.

 Now, I use the EcoEgg (check out my EcoEgg review here!).
 It’s a sustainable laundry product that checks all of my boxes: